Gitstar-OC/Gitstar-OC/README.md

 - #### Back End Development and [Machine Learning](https://github.com/Gitstar-OC/Machine-Learning) in [Python](https://www.python.org/)
 - #### Machine Learning and Deep Learning Algorithms and Maths for machine learning like statistics, calculus, linear algebra and PCA.

-## Looking for 👀
-- ### I am in search of exceptional candidates who require a highly skilled engineer with a proven ability to rapidly acquire and master advanced technical competencies

 ##  How to reach me 📫